balmli/homey-smartpresence/README.md

 #### 0.5.1

-- Device tile will now greyout when an user is not home and vice versa
+- Device tile will now grey out when an user is not home and vice versa